 Deciding to become a day trader is not a decision to be taken lightly.
 It requires a significant investment of time, money, and emotional energy.
 If you’re someone who enjoys fast-paced, high-stakes environments, then day trading might be for you.
 But if you’re risk-averse and value stability, you might want to explore other investment avenues.

-How To Day Trade for a Living: The Bottom Line
+Learn To Day Trade: The Bottom Line

 There are a ton of ways to build day trading careers… But all of them start with the basics.